ankitchamke/100-days-of-code/README.md

 - Opened the project in VS Code for editing and debugging
 - Pushed changes from VS Code to GitHub via GitHub Desktop
 - Deployed and shared solo project using Netlify

 ---

+### Day 11: June 15, 2025 (Sunday)
+**Today's Progress:**
+- Built a Rock, Paper, Scissors game using Python
+- Used random.choice() for computer move generation
+- Practiced dictionaries for mapping string inputs to numeric values
+- Implemented if-elif-else logic to check win/loss conditions
+- Learned and applied game logic using number patterns
+- Tried a shortened version of win condition with math expressions

+---